tsegaw-alt/nest-user-management-api/README.md

-# Fans-CRM API
+# NestJS User Management API

-The Fans-CRM API, developed using the NestJS framework, is a comprehensive solution for user management and authentication.
+NestJS User Management API, developed using the NestJS framework, is a comprehensive solution for user management and authentication.
 It features JWT-based authentication, Sequelize ORM for database interactions, and a suite of other advanced functionalities.

 ## Project Structure Highlights